-Ben Allgrove is a partner in the Firm’s Intellectual Property Practice Group in London, where he advises mainly on contentious and noncontentious media, technology, intellectual property and freedom of information law.
+Ben Allgrove is a partner in the Firm’s Intellectual Property and IT/Com Practice Groups in London, where he advises mainly on contentious and noncontentious media, technology, privacy, intellectual property and freedom of information law.
 A Rhodes Scholar, he was named E-Commerce Lawyer of the Year (UK) in the ILO Client Choice Awards 2011, Assistant Solicitor of the Year in the British Legal Awards in 2009, and was recognized as a "a standout lawyer" in Chambers UK, "well known particularly for his expertise in digital platforms.”
-Ben is associated with the Firm's IP and IT practice groups, and is a qualified solicitor advocate.
+Ben is a qualified solicitor advocate.
 He is also actively involved in various pro bono activities, particularly for Amnesty International, IREX, PILI and The Global Fund to Fight AIDS, Tuberculosis and Malaria, among others.
-He has written and co-authored several publications and articles on topics related to his field, and has also previously taught copyright and design law at Kings College London.
+He has written and co-authored multiple publications and articles on topics related to his field, and has also previously taught copyright and design law at Kings College London.
 Ben joined Baker & McKenzie in 2004 and has experience in Australia and Vietnam prior to joining the Firm.

 Ben frequently works with clients on matters involving the cross-over space of digital media, IP and new technology.
 His practice includes acting on major IP and IT disputes, with a particular focus on copyright and technology disputes, content licensing and regulation, and content and software copyright issues.
 Ben also has considerable lobbying experience, and has conducted oral advocacy in the Copyright Tribunal, High Court and County Court on behalf of his clients.

 - Advising on cutting edge content licensing issues related to cloud computing.